TheCowboyAI/w3/memory-bank/progress.md

 - Minimal host focused on security, container hosting, and NATS messaging
 - Part of a broader inventory management system

+NATS JetStream will serve dual critical roles:
+1. **Event Store** - For event sourcing, event streaming, and distributed event processing
+2. **Object Store** - For persistent storage, binary object storage, and shared resource access

+While the system is hyper-converged on a central server, it also communicates with remote cloud resources through NATS, creating a distributed architecture that extends beyond the local system.

 For full details, see memory-bank/system_design.md, memory-bank/domainPatterns.md, and memory-bank/techContext.md.

 ## Known Issues and Challenges